National Dish of Gabon – Poulet Nyembwe

 |Salt & Black pepper|

-This spicy chicken dish is the national dish of Gabon.
+This spicy chicken dish (Poulet Nyembwe) is the national dish of Gabon.
 The word Nyembwe means palm oil in the Myene language which is spoken in Gabon.
 Essentially, Poulet Nyembwe is chicken cooked and flavored with palm oil.
 Smoked chicken is usually used to prepare it.
 People of Gabon usually serve hot rice, plantain or mashed yams with this dish.

 - In a large bowl, add the mustard, one crumbled bouillon cube and a dash of black pepper to the pieces of chicken.